Houston Personal Injury Attorneys

 Houston is home to many major corporation headquarters with 49 Fortune 500 Companies calling Houston home.
 Only New York has more.
 Despite a booming oil, shipping, medical, and manufacturing business, Houston boasts over 54,405 acres of total park space within the city limits making it one of the top 10 greenest cities in the nation according to causes.com.

 Our principal place of business is Houston, Texas and we are located next to the Memorial City Mall which makes us easily accessible to residents in the greater Houston and Katy areas.
 In addition, Simmons and Fletcher, P.C. regularly travel across Texas to handle serious injury claims.
-Other places we regularly handle cases in Angleton, Beaumont, Pearland, Cypress, Spring, Conroe, Baytown, Galveston, Pasadena, Kingwood, Missouri City, Sugar Land, Rosenberg, League City, Harlingen, Brownsville, Harris County, Montgomery County, Jefferson County, Brazoria County, Orange County, Galveston County.
+Other places we regularly handle even smaller cases include Angleton, Beaumont, Pearland, Cypress, Spring, Conroe, Baytown, Galveston, Pasadena, Kingwood, Missouri City, Sugar Land, Rosenberg, League City, Harlingen, and Brownsville.